NelsonCory/nelsoncory/README.md

 </div>

 <p align="center">
-Currently working on When the Sun Sets, a hotel management game set in a rural community where the smiles are bright, the streets are quiet, and the doors stay locked while monsters claw at your doors.
-Currently slated for release in October, 2024.
+Currently working on When the Sun Sets, a unique blend of management simulation, survival strategy, and a touch of horror.
+You play as the unexpected inheritor of a charming Bed & Breakfast nestled deep in the Appalachian green.
+But there’s a catch—this B&B isn’t just any ordinary retreat.
+The surrounding woods are teeming with cryptids—mysterious creatures that have lived in folklore for generations, and they’re not too keen on leaving your guests alone.
+Stay tuned for more information as we approach our planned release date in October!

 </p>